metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `average` (Number) Average is the maximum rate, by default in requests/s, allowed for the given source.It defaults to 0, which means no rate limiting.The rate is actually defined by dividing Average by Period.
-So for a rate below 1req/s,one needs to define a Period larger than a second.
+- `average` (Number) Average is the maximum rate, by default in requests/s, allowed for the given source.
+It defaults to 0, which means no rate limiting.
+The rate is actually defined by dividing Average by Period.
+So for a rate below 1req/s, one needs to define a Period larger than a second.
-- `burst` (Number) Burst is the maximum number of requests allowed to arrive in the same arbitrarily small period of time.It defaults to 1.
+- `burst` (Number) Burst is the maximum number of requests allowed to arrive in the same arbitrarily small period of time.
+It defaults to 1.
-- `period` (String) Period, in combination with Average, defines the actual maximum rate, such as:r = Average / Period.
+- `period` (String) Period, in combination with Average, defines the actual maximum rate, such as: r = Average / Period.
 It defaults to a second.
-- `source_criterion` (Attributes) SourceCriterion defines what criterion is used to group requests as originating from a common source.If several strategies are defined at the same time, an error will be raised.If none are set, the default is to use the request's remote address field (as an ipStrategy). (see [below for nested schema](#nestedatt--spec--rate_limit--source_criterion))
+- `source_criterion` (Attributes) SourceCriterion defines what criterion is used to group requests as originating from a common source.
+If several strategies are defined at the same time, an error will be raised.
+If none are set, the default is to use the request's remote address field (as an ipStrategy). (see [below for nested schema](#nestedatt--spec--rate_limit--source_criterion))

 <a id="nestedatt--spec--rate_limit--source_criterion"></a>
 ### Nested Schema for `spec.rate_limit.source_criterion`

 Optional:

-- `ip_strategy` (Attributes) IPStrategy holds the IP strategy configuration used by Traefik to determine the client IP.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ipallowlist/#ipstrategy (see [below for nested schema](#nestedatt--spec--rate_limit--source_criterion--ip_strategy))
+- `ip_strategy` (Attributes) IPStrategy holds the IP strategy configuration used by Traefik to determine the client IP.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ipallowlist/#ipstrategy (see [below for nested schema](#nestedatt--spec--rate_limit--source_criterion--ip_strategy))
 - `request_header_name` (String) RequestHeaderName defines the name of the header used to group incoming requests.
 - `request_host` (Boolean) RequestHost defines whether to consider the request Host as the source.